Raw Food and Yoga Holiday

 Food preparation does not necessarily require any specialist equipment.
 Usually the main thing holding anyone back from trying a raw food diet is simply getting started.

-The 10 days of Raw Food at Kalikalos are an easy enjoyable introduction to eating raw in a warm sunny climate away from all the stresses and temptations that may have prevented you from ever trying it.
+The two weeks of Raw Food and Yoga holiday at Kalikalos are an easy enjoyable introduction to eating raw in a warm sunny climate away from all the stresses and temptations that may have prevented you from ever trying it.
 Even after a short period eating raw you can feel how life could (and should?) be.
 Once you have experienced the increase in energy, clarity and general health, you will have an incentive to kick the cooked food habit.

 In the mornings Hara will offer Yoga, Breathwork and Mindfulness, after lunch is beach/ free time and the early evening is spent preparing a raw supper.
-There are plenty of other opportunities to help with the raw food: making breakfast, preparing crackers to dehydrate in the sun, foraging for free/wild food and so on, but only if you want to — you are on holiday!
+There are plenty of other opportunities to help with the raw food: making breakfast, preparing crackers to dehydrate in the sun, foraging for free/wild food and so on.
+However, only if you want to — you are on holiday!